 Protestants, Catholics, Orthodox Christians and many other Christian traditions are represented on this campus.

 Multi-Faith refers to our commitment to serve students from non-Christian traditions such as Muslim, Jewish, Buddhist, and many more - as well as our work in serving students who consider themselves Spiritual But Not Religious or who are simply exploring their spirituality for the first time.

 Seattle University is also proud to have students of a variety of faith backgrounds and philosophical convictions and we really do have something for everyone.

 All are welcome!

-Campus Ministry has great connections to the surrounding community and can link students of various traditions to local churches and houses of worship.
-The Associate Director and Multifaith Minister is happy to serve our students' spiritual needs by developing ecumenical and interfaith opportunities for those who are interested.
+Campus Ministry has great connections to the surrounding community and can link students of various traditions to local churches and places of worship.
+The Ecumenical and Multi-Faith Campus Minister is happy to serve our students' spiritual needs by developing ecumenical and interfaith opportunities for those who are interested.